roshnigandhi03/DS440/README.md

-# AI Recipe Generator Model using Retrieval-Augmented Generation (RAG)
+# AI Recipe Generator using Retrieval-Augmented Generation (RAG)

 ## Overview
 This project implements an AI-powered Recipe Generator that produces customized recipes based on user-input ingredients.
 It leverages Retrieval-Augmented Generation (RAG) for enhanced contextual relevance, using: